-Action Who Timing Pudgot Action wno 24/25 25/26 26/27 28/29 Future Budget 3.1 Change dog access on Cable Beach North to meet diverse community needs, including an area of beach where dogs are prohibited and an area where dog owners can continue to exercise early morning.
-Between the rocks and 2km north of the rocks, dogs will be permitted off-leash between 5am and 8am.
+Action Who 24/25 25/26 26/27 27/28 Budget 3.1 Change dog access on Cable Beach North to meet diverse community needs, including an area of beach where dogs are prohibited and an area where dog owners can continue to exercise early morning.
+Between the rocks and 2km north of the rocks, dogs will be permitted offleash between 5am and 8am.
 This area will be known as "Cable Beach North Dog Exercise Area".
-See Map 1, page 41.
 At all other times, dogs will be prohibited between the rocks and 2km north of the rocks.
 To access Cable Beach North Dog Exercise Area between 5am and 8am, dog owners will be permitted to walk their dog on-leash using a designated route.
 In support of this change, the Shire will provide new signage and community education.
-Manager Health, Emergency & Rangers ο ο Additional operating budget (c.\$5k in total) 3.2 Revise dog access on Cable Beach South and provide signage and communications to improve awareness about how to access "Cable Beach South Dog Exercise Area" responsibly from the Broome Surf Life Saving Club carpark, through Minyirr Reserve, or at Gantheaume Point.
+Manager 0 0 Additional operating budget (c.\$5k in total)

+Action Who 24/25 25/26 26/27 27/28 Budget 3.2 Revise dog access on Cable Beach South and provide signage and communications to improve awareness about how to access "Cable Beach South Dog Exercise Area" responsibly from the Broome Surf Life Saving Club carpark, through Minyirr Reserve, or at Gantheaume Point.
 Revise the northern boundary of Cable Beach South Dog Exercise Area to commence 450m south of Cable Beach Surf Club access ramp and retain the southern boundary where Gantheaume Point Vehicle Access Area commences.
-To enter and exit Cable Beach South Dog Exercise Area, dogs must be on-leash from all entry and exit points.
+To enter and exit Cable Beach South Dog Exercise Area, dogs must be onleash from all entry and exit points.
 For example, if approaching from the Broome Surf Life Saving Club carpark, dogs must be on-leash in the carpark, down the Surf Club access ramp, and on the beach for 450m until they reach the Cable Beach South Dog Exercise Area.
-Manager Health, Emergency & Rangers 0 Additional operating budget (accommodated in Action 1.4)

-Action Who Timing Budget 3.3 Revise dog access at Gantheaume Point for improved community and animal safety, with supporting signage and communications: Vehicle Access Area: revert from dog exercise area to dog on-leash.
-See Map 1, page 41).
-Beyond the Vehicle Access Area: retain as off-leash dog exercise area, with a requirement for dogs to be on-leash in the Gantheaume Point Horse Exercise Area when being used by horses from 7am to 10am.
-Manager Health, Emergency & Rangers Ο Additional operating budget (c. \$5k) 3.4 Review and update the Horses on Cable Beach Policy and Application for Approval: To Walk, Lead Ride, Drive or Herd A Large Animal on Local Government Property to: Clarify when thoroughbred racehorses and non-racehorses are permitted to use the Gantheaume Point Horse Exercise Area and Horse Swimming Area.
+Manager Health, Emergency & Rangers 0 Additional operating budget (accommodated in Action 1.4) 3.3 Revise dog access at Gantheaume Point for improved community and animal safety, with supporting signage and communications: - Vehicle Access Area: revert from dog exercise area to dog on-leash. - Beyond the Vehicle Access Area: retain as off-leash dog exercise area, with a requirement for dogs to be on-leash in the Gantheaume Point Horse Exercise Area when being used by horses from 7am to 10am.
+Manager Health, Emergency & Rangers 0 Additional operating budget (c. \$5k) 3.4 Review and update the Horses on Cable Beach Policy and Application for Approval: To Walk, Lead Ride, Drive or Herd A Large Animal on Local Government Property to: Clarify when thoroughbred racehorses and non-racehorses are permitted to use the Gantheaume Point Horse Exercise Area and Horse Swimming Area.
 Clarify exclusions in the Gantheaume Point Horse Swimming Area (boats, jet skis, windsurfers, etc.) Clarify when non-racehorses are permitted to access Cable Beach Reserve to Coconut Wells and the permitted beach access points.
 Clarify that dogs must be on-leash when a horse is on the beach.
 Manager Health, Emergency & Rangers • • Existing

-Objective 4.
 Review dog access in local reserves, parks, playgrounds and outdoor sports facilities.